gek64/gobd/README.md

     -os     operatingSystem  : specify os
     -arch   architecture     : specify architecture
-    -all                     : build all supported os and architecture -main                    : build all supported architecture for windows macos linux
+    -all                     : build all supported os and architecture -main                    : build all supported architecture for windows, macos, linux and freebsd

 Command:
     -h                       : Show help